 I suppose this is her house more than ours now, he said.
 None of us have lived here for ages.
 She’s been here longer.
 You remember what she was like when mom died.
 She didn’t leave the house for weeks.
 She slept in the lounge, got up, fed us, dressed us, sent us to school – while dad just lay in his bed grieving.

 I remember, she said.
 Let’s go out onto the veranda, I think James retreated there hours ago.

 Outside, dusk had given way to night; the sunset long over, the stars now burned brightly.
-The veranda lay in darkness – none of the lights were turned on and the outline of the furniture could only just be seen in the light spilling from the house.
+The veranda lay in darkness – the outline of the furniture could only just be seen in the light spilling from the house.

 James?
 Helen asked.

 Course I am.
 He stuck his arms up into the air, and now they could see where he was: a long shadow lounging on a wicker couch on the far side of the veranda.

 As his eyes adjusted to the low light, Nathan could make out his brother’s shape: a body taking up the entire couch, his now bare feet hanging off the edge, his head on a cushion propped against a wicker arm.

 Did you bring me a drink?
 James asked, lifting his head to look at them.